This piece is part of our Guide To Gains series where we cover the top six foods that boost testosterone.

 - Will be you be faster and stronger by tomorrow?
 Nope.

-- Will you suddenly lose a bunch of weight?
+- Will you suddenly experience dramatic weight loss?
 No.

 - Will everyone notice the “new you” when you go into work tomorrow?
 Probably not.